 “We are most proud to be the first RJC Member to achieve this important certification and we encourage others within the industry to follow suit so that they too can evidence responsible business practices.
 We are committed to improving industry standards and to supporting the RJC’s mission.”
-Claude Schlappi, Gay Frères, RJC Certified November 2010.
+Claude Schlappi, Gay Frères, RJC Certified since November 2010.

 “From what we can see, Hamilton will be the first independent family-owned retailer to be certified, which we think is a nice achievement not only for us, but a significant one for the RJC.
 As you are no doubt aware, larger global firms have abundant resources to commit to compliance and certification, but it is a challenge for smaller independents to commit these resources.
 This should be a good statement for the RJC to show that a firm does not have to be a global brand to achieve certification.”
-Hank B. Siegel, Hamilton Jewelers, RJC Certified December 2011.
+Hank B. Siegel, Hamilton Jewelers, RJC Certified since December 2011.

 “Both the RJC and GIA share the commitment to safeguarding the public trust in gems and jewelry – GIA through laboratory services, education programs, research developments and disclosure; and the RJC in supporting standards of conduct that include human rights, social responsibility and environmental performance.”
-Donna Baker, Gemmological Institute of America (GIA), RJC Certified December 2011.
+Donna Baker, Gemmological Institute of America (GIA), RJC Certified since December 2011.